-With so many places to visit it can be hard to decide where to go backpacking in Ireland – follow our 2 Week Ireland Itinerary & you’ll discover the top 10 destinations.
-Start planning your trip now!
+With so many places to visit in Ireland it can be hard to decide where to go.
+Follow our 2 week Ireland itinerary & you’ll discover the top 10 destinations, as well as useful information for planning a trip to Ireland on a budget.

 I based myself in 5 cities, making day trips to other places I was interested in – I took a combination of tours & public transport but the best way to travel around Ireland is by car.
 Feel free to adapt this to a self drive Ireland itinerary.